 Representations Yes No Comment / Reference 12.
-I certify that I agreed to the scope of work for the Performance Based \boxtimes Funding Data Integrity Audit and the Preeminence or Emerging Preeminence Data Integrity Audit (if applicable) conducted by my chief audit executive.
-13. In accordance with section 1001.706, Florida Statutes, I certify that the audit \boxtimes conducted verified that the data submitted pursuant to sections 1001.7065 and 1001.92, Florida Statutes [regarding Preeminence and Performance- based Funding, respectively], complies with the data definitions established by the Board of Governors.
+I certify that I agreed to the scope of work for the Performance Based $\boxtimes$ Funding Data Integrity Audit and the Preeminence or Emerging Preeminence Data Integrity Audit (if applicable) conducted by my chief audit executive.
+13. In accordance with section 1001.706, Florida Statutes, I certify that the audit $\boxtimes$ conducted verified that the data submitted pursuant to sections 1001.7065 and 1001.92, Florida Statutes [regarding Preeminence and Performance- based Funding, respectively], complies with the data definitions established by the Board of Governors.
 Data Integrity Certification Representations, Signa tures I certify that all information provided as part of the Board of Governors Data Integrity Certification for Performance Based Funding and Preeminence or Emerging Preeminence status (if applicable) is true and correct to the best of my knowledge; and I understand that any unsubstantiated, false, misleading, or withheld information relating to these statements render this certification void.
 My signature below acknowledges that I have read and understand these statements.
 I certify that this information will be reported to the board of trustees and the Board of Governors.
-Certification: Date 2-5-20 President I certify that this Board of Governors Data Integrity Certification for Performance Emerging Preeminence status (if applicable) has been approved by the university the best of my knowledge.
-Certification: Basec l Fund ing and Preeminence or astees and is true and correct to
+Certification: Date 2-5-20 President I certify that this Board of Governors Data Integrity Certification for Performance Based Funding and Preeminence or Emerging Preeminence status (if applicable) has been approved by the university board of trustees and is true and correct to the best of my knowledge.
+Certification: